Boars Hill: Other notable residents

 Herbert Edward Douglas Blakiston, for many years President of Trinity College, Oxford, and Vice-Chancellor of the University of Oxford, lived in Boar's Hill from his retirement in 1938 until his death in 1942, after he was struck by a car while walking in Boar's Hill.
 The political scientist and public servant W. G. S. Adams lived there, at a house called Powder Hill, and entertained Horace Plunkett, Sir William Beveridge, Gilbert Murray, John Masefield and Robert Bridges.
 The husband and wife historians Hugh Trevor Lambrick and Gabrielle Lambrick lived here.
 The composer Lennox Berkeley was born in Sunningwell Plains, Boar’s Hill, in 1903.
 The historian Basil Joseph Mathews (1879–1951) lived at Triangle Cottage.
 Catherine Octavia Stevens, astronomer, built a house and observatory on Boars Hill in 1910 and she lived there until 1956.
+Frederick Keeble and his wife, the noted actress Lillah McCarthy built a house, Hammels, from old timbers and lived there in the 1920s.

 The Carritt family

-During the 1930s, Boars Hill was home to a famous family of left-wing revolutionaries and intellectuals known as the Carritt family, notable for their deep involvement in anti-fascist activism, Marxist politics, and academic achievements within Oxford University.
-Famous members of the Carritt family who lived in Boars Hill include the communist spy and university professor Michael Carritt, the anti-fascist revolutionary Anthony Carritt, and the philosopher and Oxford University professor Edgar Frederick Carritt.
+During the 1930s, Boars Hill was home to an infamous family of left-wing revolutionaries and intellectuals known as the Carritt family, notable for their deep involvement in anti-fascist activism, activism within the Communist Party of Great Britain, and academic achievements within Oxford University.
+Famous members of the Carritt family who lived in Boars Hill include: